hanxiaomax/Learncpp_CN/docs/11-12-Dynamically-allocating-arrays.md

 ## 动态地删除数组

-When deleting a dynamically allocated array, we have to use the array version of delete, which is delete[].
+When deleting a dynamically allocated array, we have to use the array version of delete, which is `delete[]`.

 This tells the CPU that it needs to clean up multiple variables instead of a single variable.
-One of the most common mistakes that new programmers make when dealing with dynamic memory allocation is to use delete instead of delete[] when deleting a dynamically allocated array.
+One of the most common mistakes that new programmers make when dealing with dynamic memory allocation is to use delete instead of `delete[]` when deleting a dynamically allocated array.
 Using the scalar version of delete on an array will result in undefined behavior, such as data corruption, memory leaks, crashes, or other problems.

-One often asked question of array delete[] is, “How does array delete know how much memory to delete?”
-The answer is that array new[] keeps track of how much memory was allocated to a variable, so that array delete[] can delete the proper amount.
+One often asked question of array `delete[]` is, “How does array delete know how much memory to delete?”
+The answer is that array `new[]` keeps track of how much memory was allocated to a variable, so that array `delete[]` can delete the proper amount.
 Unfortunately, this size/length isn’t accessible to the programmer.

-Dynamic arrays are almost identical to fixed arrays
+## 动态数组和固定数组几乎是一样的

 In lesson [[11-8-Pointers-and-arrays|11.8 - 指针和数组]], you learned that a fixed array holds the memory address of the first array element.
 You also learned that a fixed array can decay into a pointer that points to the first element of the array.
-In this decayed form, the length of the fixed array is not available (and therefore neither is the size of the array via sizeof()), but otherwise there is little difference.
+In this decayed form, the length of the fixed array is not available (and therefore neither is the size of the array via `sizeof()`), but otherwise there is little difference.

 A dynamic array starts its life as a pointer that points to the first element of the array.
 Consequently, it has the same limitations in that it doesn’t know its length or size.
-A dynamic array functions identically to a decayed fixed array, with the exception that the programmer is responsible for deallocating the dynamic array via the delete[] keyword.
+A dynamic array functions identically to a decayed fixed array, with the exception that the programmer is responsible for deallocating the dynamic array via the `delete[]` keyword.

 ## 初始化动态分配的数组